phantasm66/mtarep/README.md

 MTAREP
 ================================
 A ruby webapp to collect and report mail server reputations, deliverability and rbl statistics.
 The UI is powered by [Sinatra](https://github.com/sinatra/sinatra/) and the backend is provided by [Redis Server](http://redis.io/).
-If you follow the steps in this README, you should be up and running within 15 minutes.
+If you follow the installation steps outlined in this README, you should be up and running within 15 minutes.

 Requirements
 ------------